btcpayserver/btcpayserver-doc/docs/RPi4.md

-# Deploying BTCPay Server on Raspberry Pi 4
+# Raspberry Pi 4 Deployment

 This document guides you step by step on how to run BTCPay Server on a Raspberry Pi 4.
 See here the [Raspberry Pi 3 instructions](RPi3.md)